nico202/jack_osc/README.md

 	+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+
 	|           |   20 byte payload     | /  h  e  l  l  o        ,  s        w  o  r  l  d         |

-It makes not much sense (and calls for a lot of trouble) to route OSC bundles via Jack as the sole purpose of bundles - to associate a timestamp to one or several messages - is futile in the Jack graph as each Jack OSC event has its own sample accurate time stamp already.

-**We therefore only inject and handle raw network byte-encoded OSC messages in JACK, OSC bundles are NOT allowed.**

 ## Header *jack\_osc.h*
-Instead of all the 'jack\_midi\_\*' types and functions, we propose to use equivalent macros 'jack\_osc\_\*' to make it clear that we actually handle OSC messages via Jack MIDI ports.
+Instead of all the 'jack\_midi\_\*' types and functions, we propose to use equivalent macros 'jack\_osc\_\*' to make it clear that we actually handle OSC packets via Jack MIDI ports.
 We provide a ready-to-use *jack\_osc.h* header for developers to include into their projects.
 It defines the following macros:

 	#define JACK_DEFAULT_OSC_TYPE           JACK_DEFAULT_MIDI_TYPE
 	#define JACK_EVENT_TYPE__OSC            "OSC"